The seal between the Narrow Profile Cap and polycarbonate panel doesn't look weather tight. Why does water not enter without a gasket seal?

 One of the great advantages to polycarbonate is that gaskets are not required to achieve a watertight seal.
 Gasket systems can double the cost.
 More aluminum is required to provide a channel for the gaskets, then there is the cost of the gasket.

 Also, the more parts of a glazing system, the more likelihood for leakage.
 Gaskets in glazing system caps will often shrink, creating a gap for water to enter.
 Because one sheet of polycarbonate runs from the ridge of a greenhouse, or skylight, to the overhanging eave, there are no horizontal joints, no impediments to water shedding off the glazing area, no water damming up, and consequently, leakage rarely occurs.

 Base gaskets do not assist in achieving watertight integrity and being that polycarbonate is indestructible a cushion is not required.
 These gaskets will reduce expansion noise.
 We achieve this with, low cost, high quality, polycarbonate compatible polyurethane foam tape.

-Base & Cap Features & Benefits: Cap Screw length accommodates thickness - 8, 10, 16 or 25mm, Colors - White and Medium Architectural Bronze Powder Coated & Clear Satin Anodized, all 10 year warranty, Strong - Spans over purlins and can handle typical loads.
+Base & Cap Features & Benefits: Cap Screw length accommodates thickness - 8, 10, 16 or 25mm.
+Available in Clear Satin Anodized and Mill Finish (bare aluminum).
+Strong - Spans over purlins and can handle typical loads.
 Clean Look - Narrow 2" wide profile, low height and thin line U-Profiles to terminate sheet - Low Cost, Strong, Watertight, Attractive and Versatile.